mindspore-lab/mindcv/configs/vit/README.md

 - Context: Training context denoted as {device}x{pieces}-{MS mode}, where mindspore mode can be G - graph mode or F - pynative mode with ms function.
 For example, D910x8-G is for training on 8 pieces of Ascend 910 NPU using graph mode.
 - Top-1 and Top-5: Keep 2 digits after the decimal point.
 - Params (M): # of model parameters in millions (10^6).
 Keep 2 digits after the decimal point
 - Recipe: Training recipe/configuration linked to a yaml config file.
-Use global url.
+Use absolute url path.
 - Download: url of the pretrained model weights.
-Use global url.
+Use absolute url path.
 -->

 Our reproduced model performance on ImageNet-1K is reported as follows.